 Nothing can quite prepare you for 75,000 avid football fans chanting for their home team.
 You’ll hear a number of chants going around the stadium at different times.
 Some are for specific players, some are traditional songs, and some that use colorful language!

-Be sure to stop into the local pubs before and after the game for a pint of beer, to discuss the match with the local fans.
+Be sure to stop into the local pubs before and after the match for a pint of beer with the local fans.

 The Tube is easy to navigate and fairly reasonable in price, but it’s important to do some preliminary planning and research to gather your bearings.